Central Meadow

 Butterfly and Wildflower Tour

-Friends of Greenview organize an annual “Butterfly and Wildflower Tour” at the nature area.
+Friends of Greenview organize an annual Butterfly and Wildflower Tour at the nature area.
 Local guides, including members of the North American Butterfly Association, lead the tour and facilitate the observation of butterflies and wildflowers.
-Please subscribe to our newsletter to receive event notifications, or follow us on Facebook https://www.facebook.com/friendsofgreenview/

 Butterfly Study

-For over 20 years, Dr. John Swales and other members of the North American Butterfly Association have conducted annual butterfly counts in the meadow areas at Greenview.
+For more than 20 years, Dr. John Swales and other members of the North American Butterfly Association have conducted annual butterfly counts in the meadow areas at Greenview.
 The annual studies report that butterfly populations observed from year to year at Greenview are fairly stable.
 However, continued meadow management is important to prevent the encroachment of woody invasives.

 Greenview Butterfly Survey